-Malaria Prevention in South Africa — 2026 Guide
+Malaria in South Africa 2026 — Risk Map by Region

 South Africa has a limited malaria risk confined to the north-eastern border regions.
 Major tourist destinations like Cape Town, Johannesburg, the Garden Route, and most of the Western Cape are completely malaria-free.
 However, visitors to Kruger National Park, Limpopo, or the KwaZulu-Natal border areas must take full precautions.